damonallison/notes/edu/README.md

 #### Data Science Nanodegree Program

 This class is much more technical and engineering based - more advanced than the Data Engineering Nanodegree.
-7 months total over 2 terms.
+7 months total over 2 terms. ($2000)

+This is an ideal transition from engineer into data scientist.
+This is a difficult program.
+It also has a great two term setup - the first term is ML algorithms, the second term is applied ML - tools and languages that you'll use in the real world.

 Optional texts:
-  * Elements of Statistical Learnin
+  * Elements of Statistical Learning
   * Machine Learning: A Probabilistic Perspective
   * Python Machine Learning

-It expects that you understand
+It expects that you understand:

 * Programming
   * Python, SQL, NumPy, Pandas